-My books include New Media Literacies and Participatory Popular Culture Across Borders (with Amy Zenger, just published by Routledge), Shimmering Literacies: Popular Culture and Reading and Writing Online; Popular Culture and Representations of Literacy (with Amy Zenger); Identity Papers: Literacy and Power in Higher Education; and Tuned In: Television and the Teaching of Writing.
+I’m currently at work on a book project titled Literacy Practices and Composing Identities: Perceptions of Agency, to be published by Routledge Press.
+You can read more about the project here.
+My previous books include New Media Literacies and Participatory Popular Culture Across Borders (with Amy Zenger, just published by Routledge), Shimmering Literacies: Popular Culture and Reading and Writing Online; Popular Culture and Representations of Literacy (with Amy Zenger); Identity Papers: Literacy and Power in Higher Education; and Tuned In: Television and the Teaching of Writing.
 I’ve also published in a number of journals and collections.

-My blog on this site is a place where I try out ideas and musings about the realities and challenges of writing and teaching writing in a world where technological change and cross-cultural contact have become common and rapid.
+My blog on this site is a place where I occasionally try out ideas and musings about the realities and challenges of writing and teaching writing in a world where technological change and cross-cultural contact have become common and rapid.
+Though, to be honest, I’m not the most consistent blogger in the world.
 If you’re interested you can find my Twitter feed as well.
 If you want to contact me, click here.

-In terms of the important stuff, I have twin sons who recently graduated from college.
-Griffith now works at the Cincinnati Art Museum and Rhys works in forestry in Asheville, North Carolina.
-My wife, Mary Brydon-Miller, teaches at the University of Cincinnati.
+In terms of the important stuff, I have twin sons.
+Griffith is a writer who also works in fundraising for non-profits in Cincinnati.
+Rhys works in forestry in Asheville, North Carolina.
+My wife, Mary Brydon-Miller, teaches at the University of Cincinnati and directs their Action Research Center.
 I’m a movie freak, love to hike, play music, eat good food, and travel all I can.